Escape from Scorpion Island series 3: Day 15 (Episodes 29 and 30)

 Before they found out the result, the girls in Sting and Venom were holding hands with each other because they were all close to each other throughout the whole series.
 Sting had won against Venom by one race.
 There were many tears and hugs by both teams as Venom were not going to escape.
 Venom and Asad said that he was still a part of their team.
 Asad was released from the Island and went over to Sting, his new team and Venom were in lockdown so they went into the cage.
 Sting made their way to the final challenge and Venom shouted to do it for their team with both teams making the name Stenom.

 After hearing about The Escape, JK revealed the second advantage of the Island Torches.
-The advantage was that they gave the power of light, so the torches were exchanged for blindfolds and the more torches each team had, the more number of unblindfolded players there would be.
+The advantage was that they gave the power of light, so the torches were exchanged for blindfolds and the more torches each team had, the more unblindfolded players there would be.
 As Claw had seven torches, they would have three unblindfolded players.
 Sting had six, so they had two unblindfolded players but after Sting won Asad, he had an advantage.
 The advantage was that Asad would not be blindfolded.
 If Sting did not win Asad, then one of the unblindfolded players would have to go all the way back up the course to get the last blindfolded player.
 Stevie for Sting chose Savannah and Anna to be unblindfolded, as well as Asad despite the fact he will be unblindfolded anyway because of his advantage which means she, Ricky and Bradlee will be blindfolded while Oliver for Claw chose himself, Jemima and Suki to be unblindfolded which means Tyson and Eilidh will be blindfolded.